juliopezua/session-6/README.md

 `<script src="app.config.js"></script>`

-Now, clicking on the inidivual recipe shows a new address in the browser's location bar.
-(Resist the tempatation to use the navbar on the top of the document for now.
+Now, clicking on the individual recipe shows a new address in the browser's location bar.
+(Resist the temptation to use the navbar on the top of the document for now.
 It is not part of the angular application.)

-We optionally use $locationProvider.hashPrefix() to set the hash-prefix (`#`) to !.
+We optionally used $locationProvider.hashPrefix() to set the hash-prefix (`#`) to !.
 This prefix will appear in the links to our client-side routes, right after the hash (`#`) symbol and before the actual path (e.g. index.html#!/some/path).

-Setting a prefix is not necessary, but it is considered a good practice (for reasons that are outside the scope of this tutorial). ! is the most commonly used prefix.
+Setting a prefix is not necessary, but it is considered a good practice. ! is the most commonly used prefix.
+The recipe-template included the `!`:

-Uncomment the hash prefix and check that the recipe-template includes the ! bang:

 ```html
 <h1><a href="#!recipes/{{ recipe.name }} ">{{ recipe.title }}</a></h1>